ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2024.md

 ---
 template: logorb
-# Decision Making - Votes When Needed
+# Votes When Needed

 > "Voting is a way to record an **official** consensus"

 > "Voting is a shortcut to move consensus forward quickly when required"

 .bottomnote[https://community.apache.org/committers/decisionMaking.html]
+.topnote[community-led governance]

 ???
 **Here are two quotes about voting** - the +1/-1 you've all heard about.